username1001/fcc-forum-theme/README.md

 #### Note: if you're using Firefox, installation is similar.
 Go to "about:addons", and click the dropdown on the left-hand side of the search bar, click "Install Add-on From File...", and select the package.

-Feel free to change the colors to whatever you prefer. :smile:
+Feel free to change the colors to whatever you'd prefer. :smile: